Implication of island for inflation and primordial perturbations: Implication of island for inflation and primordial perturbations

 \subsection{Discussion}

 Here, it must be required that our patch is entangled with a collapsed patch (or a black hole) \footnote{In the spirit of ER=EPR \cite{Maldacena:2013xja}, both entangled but disconnected patches might actually be connected with wormholes.} so that the state of island inside the collapsed patch is encoded in our primordial perturbations.
-Thus it seems that in such an inflating multiverse, the primordial perturbations in our observable Universe might be nothing but the Hawking radiation of the collapsed singularity or black hole \footnote{Recently, the applications of island rule have been studied intensively, e.g. \cite{Almheiri:2019psy,Gautason:2020tmk,Hartman:2020swn,Alishahiha:2020qza,Li:2020ceg,Dong:2020uxp,Ling:2020laa,Matsuo:2020ypv,Wang:2021woy,Wang:2021mqq,Chu:2021gdb,Yu:2021cgi,Azarnia:2021uch,He:2021mst,Yu:2021rfg,Gan:2022jay,Miao:2022mdx}, which might also have interesting implications for inflation.}, see Fig.\ref{Fig.4}.
+Thus it seems that in such an inflating multiverse, the primordial perturbations in our observable Universe might be nothing but the Hawking radiation of the collapsed singularity or black hole, see Fig.\ref{Fig.4}.

 It is usually conjectured that a breakdown of the dS effective field theory will occurs at $t\sim {S_{dS_4}\over H}$, which so suggests the bound (\ref{dSbound}), i.e. $N_{efolds}\lesssim S_{dS_4}$.
 Here, we showed that such a bound might be nonexistent, while the state of primordial perturbation modes the observer is able to see follows a Page curve, however, such an inflating patch must be accompanied with a neighbourly collapsed patch \footnote{However, if the slow-roll inflation last only a short period, i.e. $N_{efolds}\ll S_{dS_4}$, we might not need such a pair of entangled patches.} so that both patches constitute an entangled pair.
 It is also possible that accompanied with a partner-like collapsed region, parent dS region (both our patch and the collapsed patches nucleated) might also have unbounded $N_{efolds}$, and so on, see Fig.\ref{Fig.7}.
 It will be interesting to investigate whether such a result helps to understand the holographic descriptions for eternal inflation \cite{Susskind:2007pv,Sekino:2009kv,Vilenkin:2013loa,Hartle:2016tpo,Nomura:2016ikr}, see e.g.recent \cite{Langhoff:2021uct}